godpeny/pages/main/src/blog-post.0.md

 ### Training error(Empirical error) vs Generalization error
 Training error is measured on training data - the data used to construct the model.
 Generalization error is the error expected on new cases, and is usually estimated by measuring the error on a test data set, which is not used during model construction.

+### Affine Layer
+An affine layer, also called a fully connected layer or dense layer, is a layer in which the input signal of the neuron is multiplied by the weight, summed, and biased.
+An affine layer can be a layer of an artificial neural network in which all contained nodes connect to all nodes of the subsequent layer.
+It is a type of layer where each input is connected to each output by a learnable weight.
+Affine layers are commonly used in both traditional neural networks and deep learning models to transform input features into outputs that the network can use for prediction or classification tasks.

+### Covariate Shift
+Covariate shift is a specific type of dataset shift often encountered in machine learning.
+It is when the distribution of input data shifts between the training environment and live environment.
+Although the input distribution may change, the output distribution or labels remain the same.
+Covariate shift is also known as covariate drift, and is a very common issue encountered in machine learning.
+Models are usually trained in offline or local environments on a sample of labelled training data.
+It’s not unusual for the distribution of inputs in a live and dynamic environment to be different from the controlled training environment.